 - Technical Regulations are legal public acts establishing mandatory requirements for products, services, or production processes to eliminate threats to national security, to protect life, health, and property rights of consumers, protect animals, plants and the environment.
 It may also contain requirements for terminology, labels, packaging, marking or labeling requirements as they apply to a product, process or production method.
-In recent years, Ukraine adopted over 30 Technical Regulation most of which mimic EU safety directives word-for-word. - National (State) Standards (DSTUs) are documents approved by the competent authority, which provides guidelines or characteristics that relate to the products, production processes or services with which compliance is not mandatory.
+By June 2022, Ukraine adopted 82 Technical Regulation (in Ukrainian) most of which mimic EU safety directives word for word.
+The list includes technical regulation related to food products labeling, packaging materials, volume and weight packaging measurements, cocoa and chocolate products, brandy production, and requirements for honey. - National (State) Standards (DSTUs) are documents approved by the competent authority, which provides guidelines or characteristics that relate to the products, production processes or services with which compliance is not mandatory.
 The standard also may include requirements for terminology, labels, packaging, marking, or labeling requirements as they apply to a product, process, or service.
 From the legislator's perspective, a Standard is an auxiliary document that if followed will help achieve compulsory safety requirements listed in a Technical Regulation.
 However, producers are free to choose other production techniques that can yield the same safety results.